GETTING RID OF HOUSE CRICKETS

-If you’re seeing crickets inside your home, the more serious predators are sure to follow.
-So get rid of those crickets, fast.
+If you’re seeing crickets, the more serious predators are sure to follow.
+Especially if you are seeing them inside your home, you’ll want to get rid of those crickets, fast.

-To keep them outside, you have to find them.
-They live in voids, like under those decorative boulders in your yard, in your sprinkler system’s valve box, or under the sidewalk and patio.
-Anywhere there’s a space between the ground and another object, you’re sure to find crickets, which love moist, cool hiding places.
+Another option: crickets live in voids, like under those decorative boulders in your yard, in your sprinkler system’s valve box, or under the sidewalk and patio.
+Anywhere there’s a space between the ground and another object, you’re sure to find crickets.
+They also love moist, cool hiding places.

 If you find a nest and spray it with a pest spray, be prepared to watch what looks like a river of the bugs pour out of it.
 More than 1,000 crickets can cram into one tiny nest.